shannonajw/academic-site/content/home/publications.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Publications"
+title = "Recent Publications"
-subtitle = ""
+subtitle = "Please see CV for a full list"

 # Order that this section will appear in.
 weight = 20